 Electricity trading for the next day

 The marketplace for the trading of electricity is the Nordic power market Nord Pool, which has a spot market for trading electricity per hour for delivery the next day.
-Most of the trade per hour takes place on Nord Pool, while a smaller portion is made directly between electricity generators and electricity suppliers.
+Most of the trade per hour takes place on Nord Pool (new window), while a smaller portion is made directly between electricity generators and electricity suppliers.
 Nord Pool is located in Oslo and is owned by Svenska kraftnät along with the other national grid companies in the Nordic and Baltic countries.

 Long-term trade of electricity